 In terms of cargo space, the RAV4 is also significantly inferior to the Kodiaq: 580 versus 635 liters with the backseats up, or 1,189 against 1,980 liters when folded.

 Engine choice: fuel-efficient hybrid takes its points

 On the one hand, the Skoda Kodiaq offers more engines than the Toyota RAV4.
-In Germany, the Kodiaq is available with three engines: a 2.0-liter 190-hp petrol (gasoline) TSI and a 2.0-liter diesel TDI with 150 hp and 190 hp.
+In Germany, the Kodiaq is available with three engines: 2.0-liter 190-hp petrol (gasoline) TSI and a 2.0-liter diesel TDI with 150 hp and 190 hp.

 The Toyota RAV4 is equipped with a hybrid powertrain with a total output of 218 hp.
-It comprises a 2.5-liter 178-hp petrol engine and a 88-kW electric motor.
+It comprises a 2.5-liter 178-hp petrol engine and an 88-kW electric motor.
 It turns out the RAV4 Hybrid is more powerful than any Kodiaq except for a ‘hot’240-hp Kodiaq RS.

 There is another significant factor – efficiency.
 The electric motor in the RAV4 allows saving fuel, especially in the city.
 The claimed consumption is 4.9 l/100 km (48 mpg).
 In the combined cycle, it is 4.6 liters per 100 km (51 mpg).

 Although the Kodiaq also uses green technologies, namely the active cylinder control and Start-Stop, it consumes more fuel: 7.2-7.3 l/100 km combined (32.2-32.7 mpg) for petrol and from 5.6 l/100 km (42 mp) for diesel.

 Thus, the Toyota RAV4 owners will pay less for fuel and taxes than the owners of the Skoda Kodiaq.